Latest News & Articles

 Day Four.
 Umsaskis to Chamberlain.
 Togo 261 Solo Memorial Dogsled Expedition

-What I\’m about to share with you is embarrassing.
-In fact, it\’s taken me a few days to write this entry because I debated whether or not to include this
+Day Four: Umsaskis to Chamberlain Togo 261 Solo Memorial Dogsled Expedition What I’m about to share with you is embarrassing.
+In fact, it’s taken me a few days to write

 Day Three.
 Expedition Journal.
 Round Pond to Umsaskis Lake.
 Togo 261 Memorial Dogsled Expedition

-It was nearly minus 20 degrees Fahrenheit when I woke up on day three.
+Day Three: Expedition Journal Round Pond to Umsaskis Lake It was nearly minus 20 degrees Fahrenheit when I woke up on day three.
 I went out to feed the dogs.
-Druid was already pacing in circles, like a fighter

-Day two of the expedition began for me at 530am.
-This was my team’s first night on the trail, and I wanted to get out of the cabin and check
+Day Two: Allagash to Round Pond Togo 261 Solo Memorial Dogsled Expedition Day two of the expedition began for me at 5:30 AM.
+This was my team’s first night on

 PRESS RELEASE: Togo Memorial Maine Mushing Expedition